Click on the icons below to connect with me on Facebook and Twitter!

 Click on the cover (left) or the buttons below to purchase this book from your favorite retailer.
 This book is available in eBook, and standard paperback print versions.

 Did Regency England actually have mail order brides?
 According to my research, they did have a few...

 Sometime not long after, the Lord showed me He wanted me to help with missions and evangelistic efforts by using 70% of book proceeds toward this area.
 As sales permit, we give to three missionaries/evangelists, primarily one anointed evangelist from the Church of God who ministers to many people right here in our own country and occasionally abroad.
 A few times per year we give to other missionaries.
 We have also sponsored a girl from Ghana through Compassion International so she will have a Christian education, general school education, medical care, and at least one meal per day.
-I felt the Lord showed me who He wanted me to give to and I've been doing this to the best of my ability ever since.
-I wrote a blog post about it which you can read in my blog post archives.
+I felt the Lord showed me who He wanted me to give to, and I've been doing this to the best of my ability ever since.
 The 30% usually goes toward new book covers, publishing costs, travel costs for book signings/speaking engagements, and advertising/marketing efforts.
 In general, proceeds from all of my books are for missions, so when you purchase any of my books, you are doing so much more than merely purchasing a story.

 In September of 2017, To Find a Duchess won first place in the Summer Literary Lighthouse Finalist Award.
 What makes this particular award so distinctive is readers voted for the book.
 It made my heart sing!